- Heather Fitzgerald

 Beech—this smooth bark is grayer and doesn't peel (though if the tree has beech bark scale disease, it can have a coating of white scale insects or cankers on the bark).
 Buds are orange and, with imagination, look like cigars.
 Pale orange leaves can hang on for much of the winter.
 (BUDS/BARK)

-Aspens (also called poplars) have variable amounts of greenish-white bark—sometimes just at the top of the tree — but even when they are whitish farther down the tree, they are not as white and have pockmarks with vertical lines through them.
+Aspens (also called poplars) have variable amounts of greenish-white bark—sometimes just at the top of the tree — but even when they are whitish farther down the tree, they are not as white and have pockmarks with horizontal lines through them.
 Buds can be large and sticky.
 (BUDS/BARK)

 The texture of yellow birch, another type of birch, will remind you of paper birch, but this one's more of a golden color.
 If you peel off a tiny bit, you'll smell wintergreen.
 (BARK)